aw-leigh/LogicAndSetSymbols/README.md

 1. In the "Developer" tab, select "Visual Basic"
 2. In the Project pane (top left corner), expand "Normal"
 3. Right click on the "Forms" folder, and select "Import File..."
-4. Select "LogicSymbolsNew.frm" and press okay.
+4. Select "LogicSymbolsUpdated.frm" and press okay.

 ### 3. Add a macro to open the logic symbols menu